elastisys/compliantkubernetes/docs/user-guide/ci-cd.md

 ## External CI/CD

-External CI/CD works pretty much as if you would access Compliant Kubernetes from your laptop, running `kubectl` or `helm` against the cluster, as required to deploy your application.
+External CI/CD works pretty much as if you would access Welkin from your laptop, running `kubectl` or `helm` against the cluster, as required to deploy your application.
 However, for improved access control, the `KUBECONFIG` provided to your CI/CD pipeline should employ a ServiceAccount which is used only by your CI/CD pipeline.
 This ServiceAccount should be bound to a Role which gets the least permissions possible.
 For example, if your application only consists of a Deployment, Service and Ingress, those should be the only resources available to the Role.

 To create a `KUBECONFIG` for your CI/CD pipeline, proceed as shown below.